Editor's note: This story has been updated since it was first published in January 2016.

 Zika is a flavivirus related to the viruses behind yellow fever, dengue, West Nile and Japanese encephalitis.
 It's named after Zika Forest in Uganda, where it was first identified in a monkey in 1947.
 It's endemic to Africa, and likely spread to Asia 50 years ago, but for decades only sporadic human cases were reported.

 The first documented outbreak of Zika occurred in 2007, on Yap Island in the Federated States of Micronesia.
 The virus then spread to other South Pacific islands, aided by the lack of immunity among people in that region.
 It was first confirmed in Brazil in May 2015, and has since spread rapidly through the country — as well as to more than 50 other countries and territories.

 How does it spread?

-Zika is transmitted by infected Aedes mosquitoes like Aedes aegypti and Aedes albopictus, also known as the Asian tiger mosquito.
+Zika is transmitted mainly by infected Aedes aegypti and Aedes albopictus mosquitoes.
 Those two species evolved in Africa and Asia, respectively, but they're now common in warm, wet climates worldwide.
 They often live near buildings in urban areas and are usually active during the day, with peak biting periods in early morning and late afternoon.
 Both species can transmit Zika, yet while Ae. albopictus feeds on a variety of mammals and birds, Ae. aegypti is considered a bigger threat because it specializes in biting humans.